swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 - Whether its overlay survives emulator page flipping and HDMI output.

 A second fullscreen SDL window has not been shown to provide system-wide composition.
-The stock helper is the active investigation target.
+The stock helper remains the active investigation target.

+`[VERIFIED]` The running `dmenu.bin` stock-menu process had `/dev/fb0`, `/dev/ion`, `/dev/disp`, `/dev/input/event0`, `/dev/input/event1`, `/dev/snd/pcmC0D0p`, `/dev/ttyS5` and `/mnt/vendor/bin/default.ttf` open.
+Its mappings included `/dev/fb0`, deleted DMA buffers and vendor SDL 1.2 libraries.
+This establishes a direct framebuffer/display path using ION-backed DMA buffers and legacy SDL 1.2 components for the stock menu.
+It does not establish a reusable overlay API for custom applications.

 Screen validation in the reference implementation includes solid colours, greyscale, colour bars, gradients, checkerboards, one-pixel lines, borders, corner markers, a centre crosshair and cycling pixel-inspection fields.
 Brightness and resolution control interfaces remain unresolved.

 ### Original-firmware investigation paths

-`[LEAD]` Retain these paths in stock HUD and helper-process investigations:
+`[VERIFIED]` These paths exist on the validation unit and remain relevant to stock HUD and helper-process investigations:

 ```text
 /mnt/mod/ctrl/volumeCtrl.dge